nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 There is one exception to the harshness of the second alternative.
 “I don’t understand” may itself be a critical remark.
 To make it so, the reader must be able to support it.
 If the fault is with the book rather than himself, the reader must locate the sources of trouble.
 He should be able to show that the structure of the book is disorderly, that its parts do not hang together, that some of it lacks relevance, or, perhaps, that the author equivocates in the use of important words, with a whole train of consequent confusions.
 To the extent that a reader can support his charge that the book is unintelligible, he has no further critical obligations.

-let us suppose that you are finally able to say “I understand.”
+Let us suppose that you are finally able to say “I understand.”
 If, in addition to understanding the book, you agree thoroughly with what the author says, the work is over.
 The analytical reading is completely done.
 You have been enlightened, and convinced or persuaded.
 It is clear that we have additional steps to consider only in the case of disagreement or suspended judgment.
 The former is the more usual case.

 If the reader understands a book, how can he disagree with it?
 Critical reading demands that he make up his own mind.
 But his mind and the author’s have become as one through his success in understanding the book.
 What mind has he left to make up independently?
 There are some people who make the error that causes this apparent difficulty: they fail to distinguish between two senses of “agreement.”
 In consequence, they wrongly suppose that where there is understanding between men, disagreement is impossible.
 They say that all disagreement is simply owing to misunderstanding. **The error in this becomes obvious as soon as we remember that the author is making judgments about the world in which we live.
 He claims to be giving us theoretical knowledge about the way things exist and behave, or practical knowledge about what should be done.
 Obviously, he can be either right or wrong.** His claim is justified only to the extent that he speaks truly, to the extent that he says what is probable in the light of evidence.
 Otherwise, his claim is unfounded.

 These three conditions are, ideally, the sine qua non of intelligent and profitable conversation.
-On the involvement of emotions with disagreeming: You disagree because you think the author can be shown to be wrong on some point.
+On the involvement of emotions with disagreement: You disagree because you think the author can be shown to be wrong on some point.
 You are not simply voicing your prejudice or expressing your emotions.
 Because this is true, then, from an ideal point of view, there are three conditions that must be satisfied if controversy is to be well conducted:

 1. Since men are animals as well as rational, it is necessary to acknowledge the emotions you bring to a dispute, or those that arise in the course of it.
 Otherwise you are likely to be giving vent to feelings, not stating reasons.
 You may even think you have reasons, when all you have are strong feelings.
 2. Second, you must make your own assumptions explicit.
 You must know what your prejudices—that is, your prejudgments—are.
 Otherwise you are not likely to admit that your opponent may be equally entitled to different assumptions.
 Good controversy should not be a quarrel about assumptions. **If an author, for example, explicitly asks you to take something for granted, the fact that the opposite can also be taken for granted should not prevent you from honoring his request.** If your prejudices lie on the opposite side, and if you do not acknowledge them to be prejudices, you cannot give the author’s case a fair hearing.